 Despite sharing these same hardware specs, the new router has some major improvements, including special online gaming features and a more responsive web interface.

-Here’s the bottom line: If you’re on the market for a mid-tier AX3000 Wi-Fi machine from Asus right now, at $170, the Asus ROG STRIX GS-AX3000 is an excellent buy.
-It’s a more refined Wi-Fi 6 router compared to its older RT-AX3000 cousin.
+Here's the bottom line: If you're on the market for a mid-tier AX3000 Wi-Fi machine from Asus right now, at a reasonable price of $170, the Asus ROG STRIX GS-AX3000 is an excellent buy.
+It's a more refined Wi-Fi 6 router compared to its older RT-AX3000 cousin.

 Asus ROG STRIX GS-AX300: Representing a new gaming lineup